Flaherty dazzles as Cards blank Giants 1-0

-Jack Flaherty threw eight scoreless innings to lead the Cardinals to a 1-0 victory over the visiting San Francisco Giants on Tuesday night.
-The Cardinals won for the 20th time in their last 25 games while the Giants have lost seven of their last eight games and 11 of their last 14.
+Jack Flaherty threw eight scoreless innings to lead the Cardinals to a 1-0 victory over the visiting San Francisco Giants Tuesday night.
+The Cardinals won for the 20th time in their last 25 games.
+The Giants have lost seven of their last eight games and 11 of their last 14.

 Flaherty (9-7) allowed just two baserunners: Stephen Vogt on a second-inning walk and Mike Yastrzemski with a single with two outs in the sixth.
 Flaherty continued the success he enjoyed in August when he earned National League Pitcher of the Month honors.
 He went 4-1 with a 0.71 ERA in six starts last month, holding opponents to 19 hits while striking out 47 batters in 38 innings.

-Reliever Carlos Martinez, pitching for the fourth straight day, closed out the Giants in the ninth inning to earn his 18th save.
-Giants starting pitcher Dereck Rodriguez (5-8) also pitched well, allowing only Marcell Ozuna's solo homer among five hits in seven innings.
-He struck out seven and walked one.
+Reliever Carlos Martinez, appearing in his fourth straight game, closed out the Giants in the ninth inning to earn his 18th save.
+Giants starting pitcher Dereck Rodriguez (5-8) also pitched well, allowing only Marcell Ozuna's solo homer in seven innings.
+He held the Cardinals to five hits and struck out seven.

 On the roster front, both teams made additions before the game.
 The Giants claimed infielder Corban Joseph off waivers from the Oakland A's and placed him on the active roster.
 Joseph replaced Pablo Sandoval on the 40-man roster, with Sandoval moving to the 60-day injured list as he is headed toward Tommy John surgery.
 Giants manager Bruce Bochy said Joseph could fill in at third base this month when Evan Longoria needs a break.